Regenerative Therapy for Pets

-Regenerative medicine offers the potential to cure disease, speed healing and help your four-legged friend get back to being themselves quicker.
+Veterinary regenerative medicine offers the potential to cure disease, speed healing and help your four-legged friend get back to being themselves quicker.

 Platelets are a blood cell found in the body that is important to both blood clotting and wound healing.
 While platelet-rich plasma uses techniques developed in human medicine, it can also help alleviate arthritis and heal injuries in our pets.